 To balance the tires for a long journey on the road, we started the ball rolling with a communication audit and discovered shared language across natural comparators.
-But to get to the heart of FixPDQ, we had boil the brand down to what it was really saying.
-This included digging deeper into its complex messaging to locate hidden details and reveal truths that were unique – and had something genuinely different to say.
+But to get to the heart of FixPDQ, we had to boil the brand down to what it was really saying.
+This included digging deeper into its complex messaging to locate hidden details and reveal truths that were unique—and had something genuinely different to say.

 Customers matter.
 What they prefer, their value propositions, and even what they look like.
 We took an-depth review of natural comparators, audiences, and how FixPDQ could better solve problems for its own core customers.

 To build a brand for the people, we needed to speak to core purpose, and shaped the handshake between the brand and the customer.
-The voice was helpful, logical and purposeful - with a dash
+The brand voice was helpful and purposeful—with a dash of logic and intuition.

 As storytellers by instinct, our natural inclination is to always blur strategy and design.
-So, true to nature, we created content pillars and themes, reshuffled some core elements with dominant shapes, added some supportive colours, and jumped into the unknown with an approach that best fit the client needs.
+So, true to nature, we created content pillars and themes, reshuffled some core elements with dominant shapes, added some supportive colours, and jumped into the unknown with an approach that best fit the client’s needs.
 Our outcome solely focused on crafting stellar messaging and supporting an aesthetic that was more than just a logo in the corner.
-We collaborated closely with the client and team, shared the design journey together to open insight into the process – and shaped our handshake between brands.
+We collaborated closely with the client and team, shared the design journey together to open insight into the process—and shaped our handshake between brands.

 To kick-start a laser-focused and strategic creative, we knew the first place to start was story branding.
 In order to share the FixPDQ story, we needed copyselling that stood on the foundations of pillars and themes with a voice that placed the customer as the champion in their own story.
 Lucky for us, although the client was in a race to get to market, it also wanted to do it right and help its audience thrive, achieve aspirational identity, and bond with its tribe.
 Given the green light for simple and predictable messaging architecture, we dove in with a story branding formula to put everything in order and make the story easy to digest.

-Content was developed for videos and stills, and blogs and white papers.
-Whitepapers are a fan favourite for us, since you can produce content for a month from one one single whitepaper – and we prefer a series of papers on the same topic.
+The content was developed for videos and stills, and blogs and white papers.
+Whitepapers are a fan favourite for us, since you can produce content for a month from one single whitepaper—and we prefer a series of papers on the same topic.
 We positioned the brand voice as an unconventional expert advocate in its field.
-To build trust with user personas and add social clout to the brand narrative, we focused on storytelling for best and promising practices for accountability in an era of remote work environments – where connection matters more than ever.
+To build trust with user personas and add social clout to the brand narrative, we focused on storytelling for best and promising practices for accountability in an era of remote work environments—where connection matters more than ever.
 The artwork piggy-backed the narrative and an aesthetic was created full of robust colours and shape transitions to catch the eyes without taking away from the plot.

 The Bottom Line